shundhammer/huha-linux-tips/doc/suse-tips.md

 to the file, but it leaves the disk blocks at the start of the file untouched and unallocated.

-It is sill most annoying, though.
+It is still most annoying, though.

 #### More Permanent Fix